 Body-brain communication: From visceral sensations to perception

 Our long-term objective is that our basic studies may generate novel peripheral targets for stimulation therapies.
-We are particularly interested in advancing novel stimulation targets for disorders associated with altered bodily sensations, including hyperphagia, nausea, sickness, panic, and depression.
+We are particularly interested in advancing novel stimulation targets for disorders associated with altered bodily sensations, including inflammation-induced sickness, fatigue, and depression.

 Han et al. (2018) A Neural Circuit for Gut-Induced Reward.
 Cell 175(3):665-678.